shaido987/Spark-Custom-Logger/README.md

 Logging trait in Spark for easier logging and printing with adjustable priority level.

-Use the `log` method to print to logs and the console with adjustable output depending on input type.
+Used to print to both the log files and the console with adjustable output depending on input type.